 - a.
-Adopt the Evaluator's opinion as set forth above and approve the recommendation against conducting an investigation of the Complaint. - b.
+Adopt the Evaluator's conclusion as set forth in this Report and approve the recommendation against conducting an investigation of the Complaint. - b.
 Dismiss the Complaint, and close the file in this matter without further action.

 Respectfully submitted,

 Steven D. Miller